Is it hard to remember how close you used to be?

-Mental illness issues like depression, anxiety, ADHD and bipolar disorder present challanges to even the most successful marriages.
+Mental illness issues like depression, anxiety, ADHD and bipolar disorder present challenges to even the most successful marriages.
 But your or your partner's diagnosis doesn't have to mean decreased intimacy and poor communication.
 Here, two relationship experts and therapists share advice on how to stay close through a tumultuous time.

 From Expert Carin Goldstein: